sykefi/feo-aapa/README.md

 ## Additional cloud coverage processor

-Avaible cloud masking algorithm do not detect cloud shadows reliably.
+Avaible cloud masking algorithm do not detect cloud shadows reliably, and tends to misclassify mire pools as shadows.
 Therefore we compute also cloud coverage percentage for a extended boundingbox around each polygon.
 Cloud percentage of this boundingbox is then used to filter out cases where potential shadows may affect the otherwise cloud-free polygon region.
 Extended boundingbox includes 0.5km buffers to east-west-north and 4km to south.

-These boundingboxes are processed in 100m resolution (rough cloudiness estimate is enough)
+These bounding boxes are processed in 100m resolution (rough cloudiness estimate is enough).

 * [sumi-cloudmask-evalscript.js](./js/sumi-cloudmask-evalscript.js)

-## Postprocessing of Batch Statistical API resuls
+## Post-processing of Batch Statistical API resuls

 API does not directly provide methods for retrieving the pixel counts of individual classes.
-Pixels counts can be retrieved by requesting histogram of the results and de-codig values in a postprocessing step.
+Pixels counts can be retrieved by requesting histogram of the results and de-coding values in a postprocessing step.

 Region-wise conversion of the raw (json) results to pandas-compatible CSV-format is demonstrated in notebook